kubilus1/autoortho/README.md

 5. Run the project with `python3 autoortho`
 6. Configure your X-Plane Custom Scenery directory to point to the appropriate location
 7. Download and setup an ortho set from the 'Scenery' tab.
+8. Click 'Fly' to run the program
-8. Configure your scenery_packs.ini file appropriately
+9. Configure your scenery_packs.ini file appropriately
+10. Run X-Plane and choose a location for an ortho set you have downloaded

 ### Windows Setup